Pencil Drawing Supply Review

 You can cover an area and smudge it, making it smooth, and you can use the tip of the stick to draw details.

-If you want to draw in a realistic style, check out my beginners guide to realistic pencil drawing.
+If you want to draw realism, check out my guide to realistic pencil drawing.

 Mechanical Pencil